oVirt/ovirt-site/source/sla/memory-aware-even-distribution-policy.html.md

 # Memory-aware Even-distribution Policy

-This document describes the design for a new policy which seeks even distribution on Virtual Machines over Hosts by using host memory usage state as well as its CPU usage state.
+This document describes the design for a new algorithm which seeks even distribution of Virtual Machines over Hosts by using host memory usage state as well as its CPU usage state.

 ### Motivation